LidiaMorejudo/LanguageStoreProject2/README.md

 * **Resource Database:** Develop a separate database of language-learning resources that students can purchase directly through the website.

 This roadmap reflects the broader potential of the **Language School platform**, aiming to make language learning more accessible and seamless for everyone involved.

+# **User Experience UX**

+1. Users want to learn Spanish and want to find information about when, who and how much quickly.
+2. Users do not want a complicated site with lots of distracting images and irrelevant information.
+3. Users want to have a clear menu so they can easily find out when lessons are, how much they are and who are the tutors.
+4. Users want to be able to book lessons easily and communicate with the school easily.

 # First Stages, the planning phase